 top of page

-Upper Secondary School (Grade 9 - Grade 12)
+Upper Secondary School

 Upper Secondary School is divided into two stages over four years.
 Students study along the Cambridge IGCSE Programme over two years in Grades 9 and 10 and with the Cambridge GCE A-Level Programme for Grades 11 and 12.

-A wide range of subjects up to IGCSE is taught at Camelot, up to 8 different subjects.
+A wide range of subjects in IGCSE is taught at Camelot, up to 8 different subjects.
 However, once the students move up to the GCE A-Level Programme, students will select three to four subjects in their field of interest and dig deeper into each subject field.
 This is a wonderful opportunity for students to expand on their interests and consider their paths of study when moving on to university.

-Apart from examinable IGCSE/A-Level subjects, students will have the opportunity to join classes such as physical education, music, drama, and home economics as part of their experience and learning.
+Separately from examinable IGCSE/A-Level subjects, students will have the opportunity to join classes such as physical education, music, drama, and home economics as part of their experience and learning.

 What is Cambridge IGCSE?